BrettBlox/jonah/content/writing/untangling.md

 So begins the untangling.
 Or, so it continues.

 I hope to continue sharing bits and pieces my journey through this part of my life, because I have seen how divorce is so often portrayed.
 I have witnessed how divorce is received as a human experience.
 I have my own experience in receiving it.
 This isn't my first divorce rodeo.
-I lived through my own parents' divorce.
+I lived through that of my own parents'.
 It's messy and real and tender.
 It is also healing and transformative and powerful, if you let it.